jamesquinlan/principles-programming-languages/topics/c2_design_criteria.md

 1. What is a good programming language design?
 2. What criteria is used to determine if it is good?

-Language abstractino and complexity control were key requirements for a modern programming language.
+Language __abstraction__ and __complexity control__ are key requirements for a modern programming language.

 According to Louden & Lambert (2011), a language is "successful" if
 1. Acheieves designers goals
 2. Attains widespread use and support in application areas
 3. Serves as a model for other languages that are successful

-There are several factors that help a language be successful.
-For example, the Internet helped Java and Python's success in addition to their free distribution.
-UNIX is largely responsible for the success of C.  Smalltalk, although not widespread use, has served as a model for many object-oriented programming languages.
+There are several __factors of success__ for a language.
+For example,
+* the Internet helped Java and Python's success in addition to their free distribution;
+* UNIX is largely responsible for the success of C;
+* Smalltalk, although not widespread use, has served as a model for many object-oriented programming languages;

-Is the language designed by small group of individuals (C, C++) or a large community (COBOL)?
+* Is the language designed by small group of individuals (C, C++) or a large community (COBOL)?